feerglas/permatweet/README.md

 ### Node version

-Make sure to use the node version specified in `.nvmrc` either using tools like nvm, asdf or similar or by installing the corresponding node version manually.
+Make sure to use the node version specified in `.nvmrc` either by using tools like nvm, asdf or similar or by installing the corresponding node version manually.

 ### Install dependencies